“Complaining leads to bitterness and destruction. Gratitude leads to life and healing.”

 Let’s make gratitude contagious.
 Remember: Complaining leads to bitterness and destruction.
 Gratitude leads to life and healing.
 I say it is time for life and healing for mankind as individuals and collectively.

-Help this hashtag trend by Thanksgiving Day.
-Write a tweet about something or someone you are thankful for.
-Include #gratitudeiseverything — the company of thankful hearts is destined to save billions!
+Help this hashtag trend by Thanksgiving Day: #gratitudeiseverything — the company of thankful hearts is destined to save billions!